alumina-lang/alumina/README.md

 ## Status

-Bootstrap Alumina compiler is written in Rust and is currently actively developed.
-It compiles to ugly C code with GCC extensions.
+Bootstrap Alumina compiler (`alumina-boot`) is written in Rust and is currently actively developed.
+It compiles to ugly C11 code with GCC extensions.
+It is currently at a point where it can be considered a functional compiler, but it is not by any means stable or complete.

 Finished: